 - The lease was entered into prior to active duty, when the service member is called to active duty for 180 days or longer; or

 - The lease was entered into during active duty, when the service member receives a permanent change of station outside the continental United States or will deploy with a military unit for 180 days or longer.

 To terminate the lease, the service member must:

 - Include a copy of his or her military orders; and

-Service members can't be charged extra fees for the early lease cancelation, but may still have to pay taxes, title, registration, and other fees, including charges for excessive wear and mileage due or unpaid on the date of the lease termination.
-Any advance payments made must be refunded within 30 days of the lease termination.
+Service members cannot be charged extra fees for the early cancellation of the lease.
+However, service members can still be charged taxes, title, registration, and other fees, including charges for excessive wear and mileage due or unpaid on the date of the lease termination.
+Any advance payments made by the service member must be refunded within 30 days of the lease termination.
 A sample SCRA automobile lease termination letter is available here.

 Cell Phone Contract Termination

-The federal Servicemembers Civil Relief Act (SCRA) allows active duty military service members to terminate a cell phone service contract without having to pay early termination charges if:
+The federal SCRA allows active duty service members to terminate a cell phone contract without having to pay early termination charges if:

 - The service member will be in that location for 90 days or more.

 To terminate the contract, the service member must: